Golf Club Verandah’s – The Very Special Hong Kong Golf Club Verandah.

 Now let’s make our way to the verandah of the Hong Kong Golf Club, a place at the club that just lives and breaths relaxation, overlooking, as it does, the practice putting green and also the closely located to the opening tee of the Old Course along with the final green of the adjoining New Course.

-My own club at Crail in Scotland has a clubhouse that enjoys a stunning view over the closing few holes of the Balcomie Links course and while there is a small outdoor area, but with Scotland being Scotland, it’s often too windy and besides it’s a very small area and very rarely used.
+My own club at Crail in Scotland has a clubhouse that enjoys a stunning view over the closing few holes of the Balcomie Links course and while there is a small outdoor area, Scotland being Scotland, it’s often far too windy and besides it’s a very small area and very rarely used.

 There’s just something special about sitting out on the verandah at the Hong Kong Golf Club watching the players work on their putting before the short walk to the first tee while, as mentioned, you can see those winding-up their rounds (outside of tournament week) on the close-by 18th green of the New Course.